[Analyse] With a clear conscience, François Legault is going to Newfoundland and Labrador

 “A “deal” in the 1960s”

 The Premier of Newfoundland and Labrador, Andrew Furey, makes a point of recalling from time to time the affront suffered by the Newfoundlanders, who never managed to renegotiate the contract between Churchill Falls (Labrador ) Corporation Limited (CFLCo) and Hydro-Québec in 1969.
-“You could say that we are a little humiliated [nous] also, to have lost Labrador, Quebecers.
+“You might say that we are a little humiliated [nous] also, to have lost Labrador, Quebecers.
 I say that every time Andrew Furey brings it back to me, ”said Mr. Legault on the sidelines of a meeting of elected CAQ members three weeks ago.

 The fact remains that Quebec has used an “extremely dominant position” to “extort – we can say – outrageously favorable conditions in this contract”, maintains the holder of the Chair of management of the sector of the energy of HEC Montreal, Pierre-Olivier Pineau.
 “It’s not glorious”, he adds, while specifying not to be “the arbiter of history”.